What’s a training plan, and how do I make one?

 Before you start training a skill, you need to make a training plan.

-The key to successful dog training is in the planning.
-The following is a step by step method to aid you in developing a training plan for a skill you would like to train or one you are currently training yet hitting a wall of problems.
 Take your time to think through and analyze each step.
 Concentrate on one skill at first.
 Get use to organizing and planning.
 As you go through this program with each skill you want to teach your dog, you will find planning a training program will become easier.

 Do you have trouble organizing a training plan?